 This small booklet contains ten core principles based on my “Power Positioning” concept — a set of powerfully effective strategies that have made tons of profitable business for many entrepreneurs and professionals like you.

 These ideas are distilled from my intensive training seminars that have cost some people up to $2,495 to learn.
-They are offered to you here for a much more moderate investment that, if applied properly, will surely return your investment a thousand times over!
+They are offered to you here for a much more moderate investment that, if applied properly, will surely return your investment many times over.

 You may have purchased this book in order to find enough business or work until you've reached a comfortable plateau, or you may be like the many people who want clients to come crashing down their doors.

-But whether you want a little or a lot more business, these techniques are so simple that they can be easily applied by both types of entrepreneurs.
-Bottom line, these techniques work (and work, and work, and work)!
+But whether you want a little more business or a lot more, these techniques are so simple that they can be easily applied by both types of entrepreneurs.
+Bottom line, these techniques work — and work exceptionally well!

 You're reading from someone who's learned the hard way.
 I am continually on the frontlines, day after day, doing what most of you are trying to do — and that's getting more business.
 I preach what I practice, in other words.